Week 28: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Russian oligarch Oleg Deripaska has offered to cooperate with Congress in their investigation of Manafort in exchange for immunity.
 Noted in Week 27, Deripaska is suing AP for libel for reporting his ties to Manafort.

-- Owners of Russian Alfa Bank sued Buzzfeed Friday in state court in Manhattan for publishing the Steele dossier.
+- The owners of Russian Alfa Bank, Mikhail Fridman, Petr Aven, and German Khan, sued BuzzFeed Friday in state court in Manhattan for publishing the Steele dossier.